imagej/napari-imagej/doc/Install.rst

 Installing From Source
 ======================

 If you're looking to develop napari-imagej, you'll likely want to install from source.
-There are a couple of ways to get napari-imagej installed; as above, we recommend using Mamba_ to install napari-imagej:

 Using Mamba
 -----------